 It’s no surprise that teams are looking for a hand.
-That’s where the idea of a ChatGPT AI assistant for Jira comes in.
-It promises to automate the tedious bits of project management and give your team more time for creative, important work.
-But what do these tools really do, and are they all the same?
-In this guide, we’ll walk through what these assistants are, what people use them for, where they fall short, and how to pick one that actually gets your team’s entire workflow.
+That's where the idea of a ChatGPT AI assistant for Jira comes in.
+It promises to automate administrative project management tasks and give your team more time for creative, important work.
+In this guide, we’ll walk through what these assistants are, what people use them for, what to keep in mind, and how to pick one that actually fits your team’s entire workflow.

 What is a ChatGPT AI assistant for Jira?

-First off, the term ChatGPT AI assistant for Jira isn’t one specific, official product.
-It’s more of a general name for a category of tools that use large language models (the same tech behind OpenAI’s ChatGPT) to help you work inside Jira.
-The whole point is to let you use plain English to create, manage, and understand Jira issues without all the clicking around.
+First off, the term ChatGPT AI assistant for Jira isn't one specific, official product.
+It’s more of a general name for a category of tools that use large language models (the same tech behind OpenAI's ChatGPT) to help you work inside Jira.
+The whole point is to let you use plain English to create, manage, and understand Jira issues with maximum efficiency.

 Teams usually go about this in one of two ways: